apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/0-introduction.md

 #### Tensors A.K.A Arrays

 Tensors give us a generic way of describing $n$-dimensional **arrays** with an arbitrary number of axes.
 Vectors, for example, are first-order tensors, and matrices are second-order tensors.
 Tensors with more than two orders(axes) do not have special mathematical names.
-The [ndarray](https://mxnet.apache.org/versions/1.7/api/python/docs/api/ndarray/index.html) package in MXNet provides a tensor implementation.
-This class is similar to NumPy's ndarray with additional features.
-First, MXNet’s `NDArray` supports fast execution on a wide range of hardware configurations, including CPU, GPU, and multi-GPU machines where as NumPy only supports CPU computation.
-Second, MXNet’s `NDArray` executes code lazily, allowing it to automatically parallelize multiple operations across the available hardware.
+The [NP](../../../api/np/index.rst) package in MXNet provides a NumPy-compatible tensor implementation, `np.ndarray` with additional features.
+First, MXNet’s `np.ndarray` supports fast execution on a wide range of hardware configurations, including CPU, GPU, and multi-GPU machines where as NumPy only supports CPU computation.
+Second, MXNet’s `np.ndarray` executes code lazily, allowing it to automatically parallelize multiple operations across the available hardware.

-You will get familiar to arrays in the [next section](1-nparray.md) of this crash course.
+You will get familiar to arrays in the [next section](./1-nparray.ipynb) of this crash course.

 ### Computing paradigms